jillesvangurp/www.jillesvangurp.com/_posts/2006-01-09-new-pc-moving-itunes-library.md

   - problemsandsolutions
   - Software in General
 ---
-<strong>Update 30/07/2009</strong>I just bought an imac and moved the same, but now consolidated, library over to it.
-Check out the instructions <a href="http://www.jillesvangurp.com/2009/07/30/migrating-itunes-windows-to-mac/">here</a>.
+**Update 30/07/2009**I just bought an imac and moved the same, but now consolidated, library over to it.
+Check out the instructions [here](https://www.jillesvangurp.com/2009/07/30/migrating-itunes-windows-to-mac/).

 Whoohoo!
 My new hardware has arrived, last week.
 I've been busy playing with it so that explains the small delay in posting.